-In the past, we have developed a peer group for benchmarking purposes, by considering companies in a similar industry and of a similar size in terms of revenue and number of employees.
-Typically, our peer group was selected to consist equally of (i) companies with zero revenue, (ii) companies with revenue between \$0 and \$1 billion and (iii) companies with revenue between \$1 billion and \$4 billion.
-All companies are either biotechnology or pharmaceutical companies.
-Companies were selected with various revenue sizes because we are recruiting from and competing for executive with companies that are generating revenue.
+We have developed a peer group for benchmarking purposes, by considering companies in a similar industry and of a similar size in terms of revenue and number of employees.
+All companies in the peer group are either biotechnology or pharmaceutical companies.
+Companies were selected with various revenue sizes because we are recruiting from and competing for executive talent with companies that are generating revenue.

-For 2013 executive compensation, we updated the peer group to remove four larger companies (revenues of \$651M, \$2.8B, \$4.8B and \$5.5B) and replaced them with four smaller companies (revenues of \$5M, \$217M, \$290M and \$447M).
-As a result, the new peer group has five companies with virtually no revenue, two with less than \$100M in revenue, four with revenue between \$200M and \$450M and only one with revenue between \$1B and \$1.5B.
+In 2013 for executive compensation, we updated the peer group replacing three larger companies (revenues greater than \$1 billion), with three smaller companies (revenues of \$5 million, \$217 million, \$290 million and \$447 million).
+The 2014 peer group has retained the same mix of companies.
+Seven of the companies have less than \$100M in revenue, while the remaining five have between \$140 million and \$830 million in revenue.
+There are no companies in the peer group with revenue in excess of \$1 billion.
 The Compensation Committee made these changes to the peer group because it believed that these changes help it better assess market comparisons for executive talent.
-The resulting peer group consists of the following companies:
+The 2014 peer group consists of the following companies:

-Arena Pharmaceuticals Inc. Amylin Pharmaceuticals, Inc. Biogen Idec Inc. Biomarin Pharmaceutical Inc. Celgene Corporation Cell Therapeutics, Inc. Cephalon Inc.
+Arena Pharmaceuticals Inc. Lexicon Pharmaceuticals Inc. Biomarin Pharmaceutical Inc. Nektar Therapeutics Cti BioPharma Corp.
+Onyx Pharmaceuticals Inc. Dendreon Corp.
+Rigel Pharmaceuticals Inc Exelixis Inc. Theravance, Inc. Geron Corp.
+Vertex Pharmaceuticals Inc

-Geron Corporation

-Lexicon Pharmaceuticals Inc.

-Life Technologies, Inc.

-Nektar Therapeutics

-Theravance, Inc.